aspen-reeves/bsp/readme.md

 This is, right now, a very basic music player for CC:T, that uses any subsonic server with a compatible dfpwm encoder(see below), a CC:T computer with a speaker, and optionally a monitor to display the song queue and current song.

+## This project will likely not be updated, as such i am realeasing under a dual license, MIT and the FAFO-2-CLAUSE version 2, because as much as i like my own license, the MIT license has actual legal backing

 ## Features

 - Can play a playlist from a subsonic server, optionally with shuffle